joshbasho/enhanced-recurring-tasks-for-notion/README.md

    - Clone the repository to your local machine or server.
    - Install dependencies: `npm install`.
    - Copy the `.env.example` file to `.env` and fill in your Notion API token and the database ID

+4. **Start Using the Integration!!**
+   - To set the interval a task should recur, simply update "Recurring" with the interval (e.g. "1 week", "2 months", "5 days").
+   - To set a task to recur a single time, update "Date Recurring" with the date you want it to recur.
+   - There's a couple sample tasks with examples.

+5. **Run the Application Nightly**
+    - Run manually, set up a cron job, or create a lambda function.
     - Run using `npm start` or `node src/index.mjs`
     - Make sure you are running the application from the root directory or else dotenv won't work correctly.

 ###  **Integrate with Your Existing Task List**
 If you prefer to integrate the application with your existing task list, you'll need to make some changes.